xavier268/myprolog/README.md

 * integer (X) : true only if child is an integer number
 * load ("path","to","file.ext") : load a file and evaluate it
 * print ("message", "or", 3/4, atom, ...) : print on the console
+* eq( ... ) : takes only 2 arguments, true if arguments are unifiable.
+Can be written X=2/3 for the parser.
+* diff( ...) : takes only 2, true if we already know unification of arguments is impossible, true otherwise.

 Atomic form predicates :
 * ! : the cut predicate, prevents backtracking